seangreen2/slate_theme/README.md

 ### Installation

-Download the `slate.yaml` file from inside the `themes` directory here to your local `themes` directory, then reload `themes` in Home Assistant.
+Download the `slate.yaml` file from inside the `themes` directory here to your local `themes` directory, then restart Home Assistant.

 ---